toharifqi/InstaGeram/README.md

 #### What is this?
 InstaGeram is an instagram parody app.
-It has similar features with Instagram.
-This app is created during my free time, feel free to explore an fork the repo 😉
+It has similar main features with Instagram.
+This app was created during my free time, feel free to explore an fork the repo 😉

 #### Stuffs I implemented in this app
 - Clean architecture (without usecases this time)